coin-or-tools/BuildTools/docs/Home.md

 ---

-During transition, some probably outdated information is still available here:
+During transition, some probably outdated information for users is still available here:

-## Detailed Information For Users

 * [[user-download]]
 * [[user-directories]]